You can use Analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

 - Top geographies: Your audience by geography.
 Data is based on IP address.

 - Top subtitle/CC languages: Your audience by subtitled language.
 Data is based on the use of subtitles/CC.

-- Top-earning videos: Videos with the highest estimated revenue for the time period.
+- Top earning content: Content with the highest estimated revenue for the time period.

 - Tax withholding may affect your finalised earnings, if tax withholding applies.
 The amount withheld is only visible in your AdSense account.

 - You can also find your revenue performance at the video level.

 - In the RPM card at the video level, your revenue may not add up to total estimated revenue.
 This is because some revenue sources aren't attributed to a specific video.
 For example, channel memberships aren't attributed to a specific video.

 The Research tab gives you a summary of what your audience and viewers across YouTube are searching for.
 The insights from the research tab can help you to discover content gaps and video ideas that viewers may want to watch.